Import Routings from a CSV file

 The part number of the product, as in Stock -> Items.

-The product's part number is required on every row (this allows importing routings for several products at once.
-E.g. Sub-assmebly Routing Product code is the sub-assembly code).
+If a routing number is absent, or a new routing is created, the product's ID number is required on every row (this allows importing routings for several products at once.
+E.g. Sub-assembly Routing Product code is the sub-assembly code).

 The code or the name of the workstation group.